guyroutledge/atozcss/_posts/2014-08-15-the-css-at-supports-rule.md

 While I'm really looking forward to this feature gaining more traction, it's still a long way off being useful as the browser support for `@supports` itself is quite limited.

-In the meantime, I tend to use the Modernizr JavaScript library instead.
+In the meantime, I tend to use the Modernizr JavaScript library for feature detection instead.

 This will add classes to the `html` element like `flexbox` if the feature is supported or `no-flexbox` if it's not.
 These can then be used in place of the `@supports` rule:

 {% highlight css %}
 nav {